GPUOpen-Tools/radeon_gpu_profiler/docs/source/Pipelines.rst

 1. **Bucket ID** - ID to match pipeline to event state bucket used for grouping in other panes.
 2. **Hash** - 128-bit pipeline hash and API shader hash.
-3. **Duration** - Total time and percentage of total frame time that the pipeline or shader was active.
+3. **Duration** - The pipeline duration is the sum of the durations of all events which use this pipeline (overlapped areas only counted once).
+   The shader stage duration displayed for child items in the table is the sum of the stage-specific shader durations for all events which use this pipeline (overlapped areas are only counted once).
 4. **Event count** - Number of events which use the pipeline and percentage out of total number of events in profile.
 5. **Avg event duration** - Average duration of events using